The Adventure of the Cardboard Box: Plot

 Miss Susan Cushing of Croydon receives a parcel in the post that contains two severed human ears packed in coarse salt.
-Inspector Lestrade of Scotland Yard suspects a prank by three medical students whom Miss Cushing was forced to evict because of their unruly behaviour.
+Inspector Lestrade of Scotland Yard suspects a prank by three medical students whom Susan was forced to evict because of their unruly behaviour.
 The parcel was sent from Belfast, the city of origin of one of the former boarders.
 Upon examining the parcel himself, Holmes is convinced that it is evidence of a serious crime.
 He reasons that a medical student with access to a dissection laboratory would likely use something other than plain salt to preserve human remains, and would be able to make a more precise cut than the roughly hacked ears suggest.
 The address on the package, roughly written and with a spelling correction, suggests to Holmes that the sender lacks education and is unfamiliar with Croydon.
-The knot in the string suggests to Holmes that they are looking for someone with sailing experience.
+He further deduces that this person is a sailor, based on the particular method of tarring and knotting the string.

-Holmes considers the solution so simple that he asks Lestrade not to mention his name in connection with it.
-A few simple questions to Miss Cushing, a few observations, a cable to Liverpool, and a visit to Miss Cushing's sister Sarah (Holmes was denied admittance by the doctor because she was having a "brain fever") convince Holmes that the ears belong to Miss Cushing's other sister, Mary, and her extramarital lover, and that they have been murdered.
-He is convinced that Mary's estranged husband, Jim Browner, is the murderer, and that Browner had sent the cardboard box containing the ears to the Cushings' house in Croydon (addressing it merely to "S. Cushing"), not realizing that Sarah was no longer resident there.
-Browner, who is an unpleasant man when drunk, had meant to horrify Sarah (rather than Susan) because he ultimately blamed Sarah for causing the trouble that culminated in his murder of his wife and her lover.
+A few questions to Susan, a few observations, a cable to Liverpool, and an attempt to visit Susan's sister Sarah (thwarted by the latter's sudden illness) convince Holmes that the ears belong to Susan's other sister, Mary, and her extramarital lover, and that they have been murdered.
+He concludes that Mary's estranged husband, Jim Browner, is the murderer, and that Browner had sent the ears to the Cushings' house in Croydon (addressing it merely to "S. Cushing"), not knowing that Sarah had moved away.
+Browner, who is an unpleasant man when drunk, had meant to horrify Sarah because he ultimately blamed her for causing the trouble that led him to kill Mary and her lover.

+After receiving an answer to his cable, Holmes gives Lestrade a note and asks him not to mention Holmes' name in connection with the case due to its simplicity.
+Two days later, he receives an envelope from Lestrade, which contains a note stating that Browner has been arrested and a copy of his confession.
 Browner is indeed a sailor, and Belfast was the first port where he had the chance to post the parcel.
-Lestrade, acting on Holmes's information, is waiting to arrest him when his ship reaches London.
-He confesses everything.
-He is presented with considerable sympathy, a simple man so tormented by guilt at his act that he would welcome being hanged.
-The real villain of the story—morally if not legally—is Sarah Cushing, who fell in love with and tried to seduce Browner herself; then, when he rejected her advances, set out to wreck his marriage with her sister Mary, by poisoning her mind to her own husband and by introducing and pushing her onto a new lover, which she easily took to, especially given her husband's propensity for getting drunk (and being rather rough when so intoxicated).
-In the end, her husband's inability to accept her betrayal, and sheer jealousy at discovering the affair, causes him to commit what Holmes considers a "crime of passion".
+Lestrade, acting on Holmes's information, arrested him when his ship reached London.
+According to his confession, he and Sarah began to hate each other after he rejected her advances toward him.
+Sarah then began to plant suspicions in Mary's mind concerning Browner's fidelity and introduced her to another sailor, Alec Fairbairn.
+Despite Browner's orders that Fairbairn stay away from the household, he and Mary went out rowing one day; Browner followed them onto the water, killed them both, and sent an ear from each corpse to Sarah's old address in Croydon.

+As Holmes finishes reading Browner's confession, he muses to Watson, "What object is served by this circle of misery and violence and fear?"
+He has no immediate answer, wondering if human reason will ever be able to find one.